Lucamiras/steam_reviews_topic_modeling/README.md

 3. A mundane narrative and uninteresting main story (2)
 4. Too many immersion-breaking cutscenes and loading screens (3)
 5. Value for money - they feel the game was overhyped and underdelivered (5, 6)

+Finally, I want to add that the game has received hundreds of thousands of positive reviews as well.
+We're focusing on the negative here to simulate a business case where we are helping the development team understand what **isn't** working.

 # Sources
 - Top2Vec documentation: https://top2vec.readthedocs.io/en/stable/Top2Vec.html